Connect your data to your decision making with IOT

 #FocusOnBestPractices

-Visualizations (aka visuals) are pictures that make it easier for the viewer to understand data than a bunch of numbers in rows and columns.
-Visualized data inspires immediate questions about a company’s sales, growth and who uses its services, bringing a web page to life as simple charts could never do.
 Microsoft PowerBI is a leader in data visualization and it shouldn’t be surprising that the package includes a wide variety of tools and customizations to support almost every need, but before we look into the specifics, let’s start with some key reasons why you need to visualize your data.

 1) Absorption: Your data set might contain millions or even billions (perhaps trillions) of individual points, making sense of it can be a daunting prospect, and visualization helps pictorialize everything into a single, meaningful view.

-2) Insights: Visualization allows you to actually see the trends unfolding, identify outliers, and connect what might appear to be disparate data into new insights, enabling a new level of understanding.
+2) Insights: Visualization allows you to see the trends unfolding, identify outliers, and connect what might appear to be disparate data into new insights, enabling a new level of understanding.

 3) Action: Pictorialized representations encourage more immediate action with more support from your colleagues than raw numbers; if you see it, you can remember it, and ensure that the complexity of the numbers doesn’t interfere with your ability to chart a course forward for your organization.

 There are even ways to integrate geographical data directly with Bing.
 Given all of the options, a good way to get started is to focus on your requirements first.
 A meaningful report requires a little planning and understanding of what insights you are looking to gain.
-Make sure your report is going to tell a story, and then experiment with the visualizations that fit best.
+Make sure your report is going to tell a story, and then experiment with the Power BI data visualizations that fit best.

 Data visualization tools must be flexible to meet your company’s specific needs and tell its unique story.
 At Korcomptenz, we can help you understand what visualizations might work best for you and make analyzing data become a faster, easier, and more insightful process.
-Whether you want to use bar and column, doughnut, funnel or gauge charts; basic or ArcGIS maps; tables or standalone images, we are here to guide you and keep your company at the forefront of technology.
+Whether you want to use bar and column, doughnut, funnel, or gauge charts; basic or ArcGIS maps; tables, or standalone images, we are here to guide you and keep your company at the forefront of technology.

 Lowering the costs of production and operations, creating new revenue streams, and increasing customer satisfaction and loyalty are all paths to greater success and profit.